Just249/DATA533_OOPProject/Readme.md

 - class Student(Group):
 - class Teacher(Group):
 ### Module 3
-Checking whether student or teacher in the list, according to their ID **Tips:As a testing example, now we only include two ID in the list,"12345" and "54321"**
+Checking whether student or teacher is in the list, according to their ID
+**Tips:As a testing example, now we only include two ID in the list,"12345" and "54321"**
 -  def __init__(self):
 -  def check_inlist(self, input):